masterofpi11436/rrjweb/README.md

 # Policy
 Search through the RRJ's policies to find specific policy based on string search.
 Admins can upload and remove policies.
 Public users are able to search through policies.
+Has a policy builder that allows admins to create policies to the correct format.

 # Vehicle Repair Tracker
 Maintenance departments online vehicle repair tracker.
 There is a VFM admin and tech version.
 Admin can edit and delete whereas Tech cannot